-Land and Law
+Land & Law

-The Community and Regional Services division is made up of the Regional Development, Caring for Country and the Community Planning and Development branches.
-The Regional Development branch is responsible for managing the NLC’s network of regional offices beyond Darwin and performs a number of services in our remote communities.
-It coordinates funding allocations for ceremonies and funerals, processes permit applications and facilitates the Section 19 proposal and assessment approval process across the region.
+The Projects, Planning and Land Management division is made up of the Caring for Country, Community Planning and Development, Learning on Country and Joint Management.
 The Caring for Country branch hosts and provides administrative support to land and sea ranger groups across the NLC region, provides policy support and advice on land and sea management issues and supports joint management of national parks.
 The Community Planning and Development branch supports Aboriginal land-owning groups to use payments from land use agreements to drive their own development and secure lasting benefits from their land, waters and seas.